AnanyaGodse/real-time-vehicle-detection-and-directional-tracking-on-highway-traffic-using-yolov8/README.md

  ● FPS Calculation: The FPS calculation displays the frame processing speed on each frame to assess system performance in real-time.

+ #### Results:
+ The system performs well in detecting and distinguishing between vehicle types in real-time.
+On average, the FPS was around 10.

+ Adapted from this tutorial - https://youtu.be/DXqdjWndooI?feature=shared